davidalger/docker-images-php/README.md

 * `5.5`, `5.5-loaders`, `5.5-fpm`, `5.5-fpm-loaders`

 The `-loaders` suffix indicates the image includes both Source Guardian and IonCube loaders.
 These should be used when encoded PHP code is present in the project.

+PHP 7.4 images are currently using a custom pipeline to build RPMS from spec files to workaround issues with upstream dependencies which are holding up the process of getting PHP 7.4 published in IUS repositories.
+IonCube Loaders do not existing (beyond a beta) at this point for 7.4 so the loader image variants have not been created here as of this time.
+Additionally the PHP 7.4 images are currently missing the `pecl-amqp` and `pecl-imagick` extensions.

 ## Additional Extensions